ELEVATE-Project/mentoring/README.md

 11. **Start The Portal**

-    MentorEd portal utilizes Ionic and Angular CLI for building the browser bundle, follow the steps given below to install them and start the portal.
+    Mentor portal utilizes Ionic and Angular CLI for building the browser bundle, follow the steps given below to install them and start the portal.

     - **Ubuntu/Linux**